This page lists an up to date, comprehensive list of publications by the REAL network.

 •A temporal perspective is needed for the management and conservation of variable ecosystems; palaeoecology and environmental history, alongside satellite data and climate trajectories, can inform future scenario building. •Long-term data can be embedded into the adaptive management cycle. •Although there are a range of examples showing the use of palaeo-data for ecosystem management and restoration, palaeoecological databases need to be made user-friendly for conservation managers and other stakeholders. •Long-term data can be integrated into the wider socio-environmental policy arena, through linking with key concepts such as sustainability and ecosystem services.
 Maintaining biodiversity and ecosystem services in a changing environment requires a temporal perspective that informs realistic restoration and management targets.
 Such targets need to be dynamic, adaptive, and responsive to changing boundary conditions.
 However, the application of long-term data from palaeoecology is often hindered as the management and policy implications are not made explicit, and because data sets are often not accessible or amenable to stakeholders.
 Focussing on this translation gap, we explore how a palaeoecological perspective can change the focus of biodiversity management and conservation policy.
 We embed a long-term perspective (decades to millennia) into current adaptive management and policy frameworks, with the aim of encouraging better integration between palaeoecology, conservation management, and mainstreaming viable provision of ecosystem services.

-Marchant, R, Lane, P. (in press).
+Marchant, R, Lane, P. (2014).
 Past perspectives for the future: foundations for sustainable development in East Africa.
-Journal of Archaeological Science.
+Journal of Archaeological Science 51:12-21.

 East African ecosystems are shaped by long-term socio-ecological interactions with a dynamic climate and increasing human interventions.
 Whereas in the past these have often been regarded solely in a negative light, more recent research from the perspective of historical ecology has shown that there has often been a strong beneficial connection between people and ecosystems in East Africa.
 These relationships are now being strained by the rapidly developing and growing population, and their associated resource needs.
 Predicted future climatic and atmospheric change will further impact on human–ecosystem relationships culminating in a host of challenges for their management and sustainable development, compounded by a backdrop of governance, land tenure and economic constraints.
 Understanding how ecosystem–human interactions have changed over time and space can only be derived from combining archaeological, historical and palaeoecological data.
 Although crucial gaps remain, the number and resolution of these important archives from East Africa is growing rapidly, and the application of new techniques and proxies is allowing a more comprehensive understanding of past ecosystem response to climate change to be developed.
 When used together, it is possible to explore how human and climate change impacts become increasingly enmeshed and so assess interactions within coupled socio-ecological factors such as increased use of fire, changing herbivore densities and increased atmospheric CO2 concentration.
 With forecasted environmental change it is imperative that our understanding of past human–ecosystem interactions is queried from the perspective of theories of entanglement to impart effective long term conservation and land use management strategies.
 Such an approach, that has its foundation in the long term, will enhance possibilities for a sustainable future for East African ecosystems and maximise the livelihoods of the populations that rely on them.

-Courtney Mustaphi, CJ, Marchant, R. Accepted.
+Courtney Mustaphi, CJ, Marchant, R. 2016.
 A database of radiocarbon dates for palaeoenvironmental research in eastern Africa.
-Open Quaternary.
+Open Quaternary, 2: 3, pp. 1–7.
+[Map and access to data] [Data at Harvard Dataverse].

 Kehrwald, N.M., Aleman, J.C., Coughlan, M., Courtney Mustaphi, C.J., Githumbi, E.N., Magi, B.I., Marlon, J.R., Power, M.J.
 2016.
 One thousand years of fires: integrating proxy and model data.
 Frontiers in Biogography 8(1): 155-159.